With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Waukesha Comp Treatment Center is a methadone clinic in Waukesha, Wisconsin situated at 2422 North Grandview Boulevard, 53188 zip code.
+Waukesha Comp Treatment Center is a methadone clinic in Waukesha, WI located at 2422 North Grandview Boulevard, 53188 zip code.
 Waukesha Comp Treatment Center provides methadone maintenance and methadone/buprenorphine for pain management.
-In addition, Waukesha Comp Treatment Center provides social skills development, mental health services and self-help groups.
-Waukesha Comp Treatment Center includes opioid treatment for young adults and adults.
+In addition, Waukesha Comp Treatment Center offers mental health services, social skills development and case management.
+Waukesha Comp Treatment Center provides opioid treatment for young adults and adults.

 Call (866) 434-2077 for 24/7 help with treatment.